MangoTheCat/mangoTraining/README.md

 3       3   F  23     72    170 25.1     No
 ```

-_Note: In the most recent update (version 1.1) data names have been changed to snake_case; however previous names are still available_
+_Note: In the most recent update (version 1.1) data names have been changed to snake_case; however, previous names are still available._

 ```r
 head(demoData, 3) # old name format